-If you’d like to test Musio with your notation program of choice, we recommend signing up for the free 30-day trial.
-You won’t need a credit card, and there’s no obligation after the trial ends.
-Just visit www.musio.com and click "Try it Free" in the top-right corner.
+While Musio was designed to work as a plugin within digital audio workstations (DAWs), some users have successfully integrated it with notation software.
+If you’d like to test Musio with your notation program of choice, we recommend signing up for the free 7-day trial.
+Just visit www.musio.com/pricing and click "Try it Free".

 Finale

 Finale has been discontinued as a product, so we cannot guarantee Musio will work with it.
-The best way to check is to download the 30-day free trial at musio.com and test it with your version of Finale.
+The best way to check is to download the 7-day free trial at musio.com and test it with your version of Finale.

 Notion